 If you’re staying where you’re living now, declutter your space.
 Clean your room of things you don’t need: clothes you no longer wear, high school junk you no longer need, garbage you don’t want to look at.
 Organize your workspace and desk.
 Make room for big clunky textbooks, handouts from your professors, and long research articles (unless you read e-textbooks or digital research papers).
 Successful college prep always involves getting organized.

-Prepare for college courses by shopping early for textbooks
+3. Prepare for class by shopping early for textbooks

 You’ll have a TON of reading and studying for your college courses.
 Why not start early?
 (Because there are a million more fun things to do before school starts, I know.
 I didn’t start reading my university textbooks early until I was in my fourth year.
 I somehow forgot that this is an excellent tip on how to prepare for college when I went to graduate school a couple years ago).